etaaa/httpez/README.md

 # httpez

 httpez is a lightweight, user-friendly wrapper around Go’s standard net/http client.
-It makes managing headers and common request patterns easier while staying fully compatible with the standard library.
+It simplifies HTTP interactions while remaining fully compatible with the standard library.

 ## Features
 - Drop-in replacement for `http.Client`
 - Global headers applied to all requests.
+- Extensible middleware system for request and response logic.
-- Convenient `DoAndReadBody` helper to fetch response bodies.
+- Convenient `*AndReadBody` helpers for quickly fetching response bodies.
+- Fluent API for building clients and requests

 ## Installation